grmkris/Closet---eth-global-Buenoes-Aires-2026/PRESENTATION.md

 #### Image Generation Prompt:
 ```
-Create a clean technical architecture diagram showing the StyleAgent system:
+Create a clean technical architecture diagram showing the Closet system:

 Layout should be a layered architecture from top to bottom: